Could ‘Hair Autonomy’ Be The Next Big Natural Hair Movement?

 Thanks again to social media, over the last decade, the natural hair movement has seen a widespread embrace of afro hair textures, so much so, that sales of at-home hair relaxer products have witnessed a drastic decline.
 The natural hair wave is still welcome and suggests Black people don’t need to conform to western beauty standards by promoting the education of Black hair care en masse.
 Yet some Black women have grappled with guilt, and in some cases accused anti-Blackness.
 As one person confessed via Twitter earlier this year, “I do not like my natural hair.
 The styles that were practical for me did not make me feel beautiful.
 I tried to embrace and accept it.
 I failed.
 I live with the truth that my perception of my hair is rooted in and clouded by anti-blackness.”

-Entangled in some Black women’s hairstyle choices is the pressure to honor your Blackness in a world that’s not always accepting.
-Black hair, whether in its most natural state, braids, weaves, wigs, relaxed etc, is so often politicized and scrutinized that our hairstyle choices never feel like just a hairstyle.
+Entangled in some Black women’s hairstyle choices is the pressure to honour your Blackness in a world that’s not always accepting.
+Black hair, whether in its most natural state, braids, weaves, wigs, relaxed etc, is so often politicised and scrutinised that our hairstyle choices never feel like just a hairstyle.
 Outside of the salon, Black people both in the UK and the US continually fight against hair discrimination within schools and the corporate world, with the US edging closer to passing the Crown Act nationwide.
 There’s clearly a lot to care about.

 Yet I wondered if Black women could gradually move to a state of ‘hair autonomy’ by making decisions purely based on their own preferences and what makes them feel comfortable, without the influence of trend, tradition or western beauty standards.
 Whether it’s kinky or straight, long or bald, does our hair have to matter so much?